-Professor Alan Short examined the work of John Shaw Billings, who influenced the architectural 19 of hospitals to ensure they had good ventilation.
-He calculated that 20in the air coming from patients suffering from 21would not have harmed other patients.
-He also found that the air in 22in hospitals could change as often as in a modern operating theatre.
-He suggests that energy use could be reduced by locating more patients in 23 areas.
-A major reason for improving ventilation in 19th-century hospitals was the demand from the 24 for protection against bad air, known as 25 for protection against bad air, known as 25 These were blamed for the spread of disease for hundreds of years, including epidemics of 26 in London and Paris in the middle of the 19th century.
+Professor Alan Short examined the work of John Shaw Billings, who influenced the architectural 19 ....... of hospitals to ensure they had good ventilation.
+He calculated that 20 ...... in the air coming from patients suffering from 21 ...... would not have harmed other patients.
+He also found that the air in 22 ...... in hospitals could change as often as in a modern operating theatre.
+He suggests that energy use could be reduced by locating more patients in 23 ...... areas.